 For me, however, I like a man who’s more nonchalantly out there.
 I like it when a guy’s not trying too hard and gives me something to be interested about rather than his ripped body.
 Photos in the office, sports, travel, or a profile photo with friends, pets, and family usually hit the spot for me.
 Images like those tell a story and show that a guy is more than just a pretty face.
 I want to see that a guy is stable, loves to have fun, capable of caring for people… ok, the list will be too long but you get the idea.

 This part is solely from my point of view.

-I love it when a guy is eloquent and can express himself intellectually through his profile.
+I love it when a guy is eloquent and can express himself intellectually through his profile page.
 Something about a quirky guy who keeps it short and cute also magnetizes me.

-What I don’t like is someone who doesn’t put anything at all.
+What I don’t like is somebody who puts nothing at all.
 If you leave your “About Me” section on a transgender dating site empty, you’d probably run into seedy characters who just swipe right to everyone they see.

 Think of it like a resume.
 A little effort goes a long way.